Textile and Crafts Tour to Exotic Morocco

 September 20 – October 4, 2018

-Highlights: This custom-designed textile tour to exotic Morocco emphasizes art, architecture, culture, and cuisine in addition to the textiles.
+Highlights: This custom-designed textile tour to Morocco emphasizes art, architecture, culture, and cuisine in addition to the textiles.
 Travelers are very welcome here; the country is peaceful, and no visa is necessary for most visitors!
 We’ll meet you at the Mohammed V International Airport in Casablanca (CMN) on September 20, and you’ll fly home from Tangier on October 5.

 This trip takes you behind-the-scenes to share an authentic experience of Moroccan hospitality with a small group of friendly people.
 And we’ll take in five UNESCO World Heritage sites.